-The rate of gastroenteritis presentations to sentinel GPs increased above the baseline level in the past week (Figure 14).
+The rate of gastroenteritis presentations to sentinel GPs increased in the past week but remained below the baseline level (Figure 14).

 Figure 14.
 Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2019 to 2024 YTD